Learning and the Curriculum at Hotwells

 The Power of Reading and 'try it, use it, prove it'

 The importance of using high quality, engaging texts with pupils is a priority at Hotwells.
 As such we use The Power of Reading approach to using books in the classroom and introduce to children to a wonderful range of novels as they progress through school.
 We use the 'Try It, Use It, Prove It' approach to the teaching of writing - lending consistency and precision to English teaching across the whole school.

 The Arts at Hotwells

 We value Music and we celebrate the fact that so many of our children choose to learn a musical instrument in school.
 We recently held a Music Week with visiting bands, performances, Hotwells Music Orchestra, harmonica, capoeira and drumming workshops, musical instrument making and more.
 The PTA helped to fund this event; the children loved the week, it was a great success!
 As well as learning music through the curriculum, we have a fledgling school choir.
 More recently, we were delighted to have formed our own Hotwells Orchestra who performed alongside members of the Hotwells Music Workshop to accompany our Key Stage 2 Carol Concert.
 We look forward to developing these links further over the coming years.

-We are proud to be a Rights Respecting School, having achieved Level One of the RRSA in 2012.
-Teaching children about 'rights and responsible actions', putting the convention on the Rights of the Child at the centre of our curriculum and aiming to develop responsible young people who will become respectful global citizens is at the heart of our school ethos.
+We are proud to be a Rights Respecting School.
+Teaching children about 'rights and responsible actions', putting the convention on the Rights of the Child at the centre of our curriculum and aiming to develop responsible young people who will become respectful global citizens, is at the heart of our school ethos.